Did you know the demand for software developers could surge by 25% from 2022 to 2032, according to the US Bureau of Labor Statistics?

 • Poor onboarding practices: If you don’t offer sufficient training, resources, support, or mentorship, you may leave even the best software developer confused, reducing their productivity and increasing attrition.
 This adds to your costs for further hiring and training.

-• Unclear job expectations and descriptions: An unclear job description attracts the wrong candidates prolonging the hiring process.
+• Unclear job expectations and descriptions: An unclear job description attracts the wrong candidates, prolonging the hiring process.
 Without clear guidelines, even highly qualified candidates may struggle to perform.

 • Not running background checks: Not doing so overlooks essential information, like previous employment verification, about a candidate’s past and trustworthiness.
 This might lead to integrity issues later and affect project security.